reflectoring/reflectoring.github.io/_posts/2021-07-06-complete-guide-to-csrf.md

 <img src=“http://myfriendlybank.com/account/transfer?amount=5000&accountNumber=425654” width=“0” height=“0”>

 This scenario includes an image tag with zero dimensions embedded in an attacker-crafted email sent to the victim user.
-Upon receiving and opening the email, the victim user's browser application will open this URL in the image without any human intervention.
+Upon receiving and opening the email, the victim user's browser will load the HTML containing the HTML image.

+The `IMG` tag of the image will make a `GET` request to the link in its `src` attribute.
+Since browsers send the cookies by default with requests, the request is authenticated, even though it is sent from a different origin than the bank’s website.

 As a result, without the victim user's permission, a forged request crafted by the attacker is sent to the web application at `myfriendlybank.com`.

-If the victim user has an active session opened with `myfriendlybank.com`, the application would treat this as an authorized amount transfer request coming from the victim user.
+If the victim user has an active session opened with `myfriendlybank.com`, the application would treat this as an authorized account transfer request coming from the victim user.
 It would then transfer an amount of `5000` to the account `425654` specified by an attacker.

 ## Preventing CSRF attacks